 Discovery’s Eco-Action Team is a group of students, parents, teachers, and administrators committed to stewardship of the environment.
 The Eco-Action Team is modeled upon the National Wildlife Federation’s Eco-Schools USA Program.

-In May 2021, Discovery will submit its application to re-certify its Green Flag.
+In May 2023, Discovery will submit its final application to re-certify its Green Flag.
 After a school certifies four times as a Green Flag school, it becomes a permanent Eco-School.
 We aspire to do exactly that!

 Our major work on our Eco-Actions Pathways for 2017-2019 included:

 - Energy: Becoming a certified Net-Zero Energy school.

 - Climate Change: Reducing our amount of waste produced in the coming year, measurable by gathering ongoing data this year.

 - Consumption and Waste: Reducing our amount of waste produced in the coming year, measurable by gathering baseline data this year.